dougsparling/lucene-testbed/blog.md

 	searcher.search(query, new PositiveScoresOnlyCollector(collector));
 	TopDocs topDocs = collector.topDocs();

-`Collector`s are used to prepare the collection of matching documents.
-To achieve a combination of sorting, limiting and filtering, `Collector`s can be composed.
+`Collector` objects are used to prepare the collection of matching documents.
+To achieve a combination of sorting, limiting and filtering, collectors can be composed.
 To get the top ten scoring documents that contain at least one term in dialogue, we combine `TopScoreDocCollector` and `PositiveScoresOnlyCollector`.
 Taking only positive scores ensures that the zero score matches, i.e. those with no terms in dialogue, are filtered out.

 To see this query in action, we can execute it, then use `IndexSearcher#explain` to see how individual documents were scored: